 A neural network is an assembly of simple processing units, nodes, or elements that are interconnected and whose functionality is based on the biological neuron.
 The network’s processing capability is stored in the strength of interunit connections (weights) obtained by learning (the process of adoption) from a set of training patterns.
 Neural network systems perform computational tasks that are much faster than conventional systems and this is their objective.

-The examples of computational tasks are text to voice translation, zip code recognition, function approximation, and so on.
+Examples of computational tasks include text to voice translation, zip code recognition, function approximation, and so on.
 This article provides an in-depth explanation of artificial neural networks.

 An Artificial Neural Network is defined as a model for processing information that is inspired by the structure and functions of a biological neural network.
 The information processing system’s novel structure is the key element of this model.
 It consists of a large number of neurons(interconnected processing elements) working simultaneously to solve specific problems.
 The ANNs learn by example just like humans.